Overland Trail (TV series)

-Overland Trail is an American Western series starring William Bendix and Doug McClure which aired on NBC from February 7 to June 6, 1960.
+Overland Trail is an American Western television series starring William Bendix and Doug McClure which aired on NBC from February 7 to June 6, 1960.

 Synopsis

 Bendix portrayed Frederick Thomas "Fred" Kelly, fictitious superintendent of the Overland Stage Company.
 McClure appeared as Frank "Flip" Flippen, Bendix's young associate.

 Overland Trail aired opposite Lassie and Dennis the Menace on CBS and Walt Disney Presents and Maverick on ABC.
 Overland Trail left the air on September 11, 1960, after summer rebroadcasts.
 It was replaced by the last season of NBC's Shirley Temple's Storybook.